Cardinals vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 57 hits with 10 doubles, 14 home runs, 20 walks and 51 RBI.
-He's also stolen four bases.
+- Adolis Garcia has put up 58 hits with 10 doubles, 14 home runs and 20 walks.
+He has driven in 51 runs with four stolen bases.

-- Garcia has picked up at least one hit in five games in a row.
-In his last five games he is hitting .409 with two doubles, a walk and two RBI.
+- Garcia takes a six-game streak with at least one hit into this matchup.
+In his last 10 outings he is hitting .286 with two doubles, two walks and two RBI.

 Garcia Recent Games